-Topics 1.1 Links between perception of radiological risk and radiation protection behaviour, or individual strategies to cope with perceived risk in relation to radiation exposure, using both cross-sectional and longitudinal studies focusing on one or more of these aspects: different exposure contexts (workers, population living in areas affected by radiological contaminations), different time scales (e.g. different generations), cultural context, socio-economic issues of behaviour change 1.2 Comprehensive approaches to studying the perception of radiological risk and environmental remediation actions in post-accident and existing exposure situations.
-1.3 Social and traditional media impact on perception of radiological risk and general well-being linked to radiation exposures.
-This includes the influence of citizen journalism on radiation protection behaviour in different exposure situations and developing models for integrating scientific journalism in radiation protection.
-1.4 The interplay of psychological aspects associated with radioactivity, social environment and radiation protection behaviours.
-1.5 The understanding of ionizing radiation concepts, risks and uncertainty by different stakeholders (e.g. practitioners, patients, local population), in the context of medical exposures, industrial applications and natural radiation.
-This includes amplifier effects of practitioner's knowledge 1.6 Perception of radiological risks from low doses of radiation, accounting for cultural differences in routine, emergency and other exposure situations.
-1.7 Socio-psychological and economic aspects of medical follow-up after accidental or other exposures.
+- 1.1 Links between perception of radiological risk and radiation protection behaviour, or individual strategies to cope with perceived risk in relation to radiation exposure, using both cross-sectional and longitudinal studies focusing on one or more of these aspects: - different exposure contexts (workers, population living in areas affected by radiological contaminations), - different time scales (e.g. different generations), - cultural context, - socio-economic issues of behaviour change - 1.2 Comprehensive approaches to studying the perception of radiological risk and environmental remediation actions in post-accident and existing exposure situations. - 1.3 Social and traditional media impact on perception of radiological risk and general well-being linked to radiation exposures.
+This includes the influence of citizen journalism on radiation protection behaviour in different exposure situations and developing models for integrating scientific journalism in radiation protection. - 1.4 The interplay of individual differences and psychological aspects associated with radioactivity, social environment and radiation protection behaviours. - 1.5 The understanding of ionizing radiation concepts, risks and uncertainty by different stakeholders (e.g. practitioners, patients, local population) and the respective amplifier effects.
+Contexts are medical exposures, industrial applications and natural radiation.
+T - 1.6 Perception of radiological risks from low doses of radiation, accounting for cultural differences in routine, emergency and other exposure situations. - 1.7 Socio-psychological and economic aspects of medical follow-up after accidental or other exposures.